chainstack/docs/docs/operations/aptos/README.md

 This section outlines the fundamentals of and operations for Aptos.

-Deploying a Aptos node with Chainstack provides you with a near-instantly fully synchronized Aptos node through the use of [Bolt](/glossary/bolt).
+Deploying an Aptos node with Chainstack provides you with a near-instantly fully synchronized Aptos node through the use of [Bolt](/glossary/bolt).

 Learn about [the supported networks](/operations/aptos/networks), [full and archive node modes](/operations/aptos/modes), and how to [interact with your node](/operations/aptos/tools).